WPP-Public/akqa-nz-beam/CONFIG.md

     }

 Servers are individual, named deployment targets.
-When using `beam up` or `beam down`, a server name referencing a server config is required.
+When using `beam up` or `beam down`, pass a server name referencing a server config, or omit it to be prompted for one.
 You can only work with one server per beam command, and at least one server must be defined to use Beam.

 **The following properties are required for each defined server:**